research-virtualfortknox/simple-influxdb-msb-connector/README.md

-# A simple MSB to Apache Kafka Connector
+# A simple MSB to InfluxDB Connector

 This application writes MSB events into InfluxDB.